| WHY

 evident that if the trot base of the breed were to be preserved,

 quick action needed to be taken.
+It was necessary to identify

-and in some manner collect them into a group
+the foundation type horses and in some manner collect them

-backing from the Association at large.
+would get no backing from the Association at large.

 Rather